Jordan-Dennis/Miyake/To Do's.md

  - Doc strings are written in markdown

 # Plan
- - function for solving the ODE based on a solver request
- - function to multithread solvers in batches
+ - function to multithread solvers in batches (yet to come)
  - Chose a starting sample of 5 solvers and compare
+ - So I need to do fixed and adaptive time step methods separatelty
+ - write a function to compare the accuracy
+ - I need to work out how I want to store the time information
+ - consider data analysis in R because it is the best
+ - consider using the DataFrames.jl package

 # Goals
  - I think I should be able to do all this in _100_ lines of code